The many types of Knitting Needles can seem overwhelming at first.

 Materials used for Knitting Needles

 Many knitters prefer the slippery coating on metal needles as they are smooth and fast.
-Metal knitting needles are most often crafted out of aluminum but can also be made from brass or nickel.
+Metal knitting needles are most often crafted out of aluminum, also brass or nickel.
 They also make a clicking sound as you knit, which can be rather soothing to some, irritating to others.
 They are relatively durable and low cost.

 They suit working with yarns that are hairy and fibrous, the stitches slide along the surface of the needle and don’t catch.